 Tim and I have yet to get on a firm financial footing (say that three times fast) via an emergency fund.

 We certainly shoulder a good chunk of the responsibility there.
 No doubt.
 We eat too much fast food, and we enjoy a hobby that’s pricey.
 (Though we’re currently cutting down on the former and taking an all-out break from the latter.)

-So, yes, if we were more frugal, we’d have had more money put aside when things got rough.
+So, yes, if we were more frugal and better with our financial management, we’d have had more money put aside when things got rough.
 But I’m not convinced that’s the only factor at play.

 A commenter recently pointed out that everyone has “unexpected and even terrible things happen.”
 In his case a $6,000 new roof and a $1,400 plumbing repair job.

 He, however, was more careful with his money.
 So he had the funds in abeyance when the fit hit the shan, as they say.